 From January to May we will learn about the Eucharist.
 Here are some of the truths your child will learn about God’s gift of Himself in the Eucharist.
-First Holy Communion Mass is Saturday 5/7/22 at 11am.
+First Holy Communion Mass is planned for Sunday 5/7/23 at the 11am Mass.
 Because the Eucharist is the summit of Christian worship at Mass, everything we learn will be in the context of the Holy Sacrifice of the Mass.
 What a joy it is to attend Mass every Sunday as a family to experience in practice what we teach in the classroom!

 What does First Reconciliation look like?

-On the day of the sacrament, children and parent(s) will arrive at the church during their scheduled 15-minute time block (4 children per 15-min block).
+On the day of the sacrament, children and parent(s) will arrive at the church during their scheduled 15-minute time block.
 We will greet you as you enter.
 Simply choose a seat, kneel and pray, do the examination of conscience, then we will guide your child into the confessional with Father.
 After confession return to your seat and pray your penance.
 Your child will be presented a special gift before you leave.